-We’ve launched hundreds, if not thousands, of digital PR campaigns – far too many to count.
+We’ve launched hundreds, if not thousands, of digital PR campaigns at our SEO agency – far too many to count.
 Some that exceed all expectations and smashed KPIs, whereas some just don’t stick.
-It’s safe to say that most digital marketing companies, like ourselves, have planned, launched and eagerly awaited the results for press releases, only to be disappointed when it falls flat; missing out on key links and placements needed to meet your client’s KPIs.
+It’s safe to say that most SEO companies, like ourselves, have planned, launched and eagerly awaited the results for press releases, only to be disappointed when it falls flat; missing out on key links and placements needed to meet your client’s KPIs.
 But is there a way to relaunch a failing digital marketing campaign?

 We think so.
 As much as it’s important to shout about our achievements, it’s equally crucial to highlight the campaigns that don’t do quite as well as hoped.
 From experience, clients like to know we’re transparent and honest, as not every online marketing campaign gets the results, we think it deserves.

 Over the last few years, we have incorporated several steps into our campaign strategy to help all campaigns stay on track – even if the odds aren’t in our favour.

 Shai Aharony, the MD of Reboot a digital PR agency, shares some insights as well!